 Els Angeles (Girona, Spain)

 Although the exit and run-in back to Girona is not the best riding there is in this world, if you find yourself in this most excellent little ‘cycling mecca’ you will also find yourself doing this loop, which is a short favorite of many pro cyclists who live in the town.

 It’s a pretty straight forward 65 km loop but you’ll want to have it on your gps to navigate out and back into the city.
 There are two fantastic climbs, both around 10 km long with averages around 4% to 6%.
 Just perfect for stretching the legs.

 Once you get to the east side of the mountain there are plenty of ways to extend this ride, as far as going all the way to the Mediterranean, if you feel like a long one.
-Our tour company uses this little loop as our ‘shakeout’ ride on the first day of our Girona tours, though, and it’s a great intro to riding in Catalonia.
+My tour company uses this little loop as our ‘shakeout’ ride on the first day of our Girona tours, though, and it’s a great intro to riding in Catalonia.

 Tour of Flanders ‘Blue Route’ (Oudenaarde, Belgium)

 This one is super easy to organize, since you can simply download the gpx file from the Flanders Cycling Museum’s website.
 There are several routes from the museum to choose from, but the ‘blue loop’ offers the most in terms of famous Tour of Flanders ‘bergs’ and is a nice and manageable 80 km, giving you plenty of time to hit the museum and brasserie for a pint of Kwaremont afterwards.